umairahmadh/meta-backend-capstone/README.md

 <br> <br>

 # Project Structure
 The project is composed of two apps, `api` and `restaurant`.
 The `api` app serves API endpoints of the project, while the `restaurant` app serves its frontend.
-The `config` (the project folder) directory holds the major settings of the project
+The `littlelemon` (the project folder) directory holds the major settings of the project
 <br> <br>

 # Installation